tsepuri/ulamp/Courseware/09.6_Write_a_Characteristic_Value/README.md

 ## Limiting Updates
 Moving the slider generates a huge number of events very quickly, far faster than our device can respond.
 With a battery-powered BTLE device, that frequency of writes would use a lot of power and hurt battery life.
 We can limit the update rate, while still providing a good user experience.

-We'll use Apple's [Dispatch Framework](https://developer.apple.com/documentation/dispatch) is the preferred mechanism to offload computationally expensive operations using [Dispatch Queues](https://developer.apple.com/documentation/dispatch/dispatchqueue).
+Apple's [Dispatch Framework](https://developer.apple.com/documentation/dispatch) is the preferred mechanism to offload computationally expensive operations using [Dispatch Queues](https://developer.apple.com/documentation/dispatch/dispatchqueue).
 It has a few other uses, including running a piece of code at some point in the future.
 There are some subtleties with using it, including reference counting (memory management).
 In general, you should use weak references within a closure to long-lived objects outside the block.

 Start by adding a private boolean property that defaults to `false`: